fabienfoerster/docker-ark/README.md

 - Easy install
 - Easy to use
-- Automatic backup before server update (soon)
+- Automatic backup before server update
 - Work well with synology

 ## Requirements